 LINE ITEM LINE INCLUSION 9.
-Cumulative Purchase Contracts from traditional resources and renewable energy resources not used for NCREPS and NC HB 589 compliance.
+Cumulative Purchase Contracts from traditional resources and renewable energy resources not used for NCREPS and NC HB589 compliance.
 This is the sum of the next two lines.
-Non-Compliance Renewable Purchases includes purchases from renewable energy resources for which DEC does not own the REC.
+Non-Compliance Renewable Purchases includes purchases from renewable energy resources for which DEP does not own the REC.
 Non-Renewables Purchases are those purchases made from traditional generating resources.
 10. New nuclear resources economically selected to meet load and minimum planning reserve margin.
 No nuclear resources were selected in the Base Case with Carbon Policy in this IRP.
 11. New combined cycle resources economically selected to meet load and minimum planning reserve margin.
-Addition of 1,224 MW of combined cycle capacity online December 2034.
+Addition of 1,224 MW of combined cycle capacity online in December 2027 and December 2028.
 12. New combustion turbine resources economically selected to meet load and minimum planning reserve margin.
-The case presented has the addition of the following CTs: 457 MW CT in December 2029 457 MW CT in December 2030 913 MW CTs in December 2034 13.
+The case presented has the addition of the following CTs: 457 MW CT in December 2025 457 MW CT in December 2026 913 MW CTs in December 2028 13.
 New solar resources economically selected to meet load and minimum planning reserve margin.
 The value in the table represents the contribution to peak of the selected solar facilities.
-(1% for winter peak and 40% for total solar $<$ 999 MW reducing to 10% for total solar >3,600 MW for summer peak; Solar + Storage is approximately 25% in both summer and winter).
-The case presented has the addition of the following solar resources: Solar Only: 0.75 MW (75 MW nameplate) in each year 2025 through 2031; 1.5 MW (150 MW nameplate) in each year 2032 through 2035.
-Solar + Storage: 19 MW (75 MW nameplate) in each year 2029 through 2031; 37.5 MW (150 MW nameplate) in each year 2032 through 2035.
+(1% for winter peak and between 25% for total solar < 3,099 MW reducing to 10% for total solar >3,700 MW for summer peak; Solar + Storage is approximately 25% in both summer and winter).
+The case presented has the addition of the following solar resources: Solar: No Solar Only was selected in DEP in the Base Case with Carbon Policy.
+Solar + Storage: 38 MW (150 MW nameplate) in years 2030 and 2031.
+56 MW (225 MW nameplate) in years 2032 through 2035.
 14. New wind resources economically selected to meet load and minimum planning reserve margin.
 The value in the table represents the contribution to peak of the selected wind facilities.
-(33% for winter peak 7% for summer peak).
-The case presented has the addition 150 MW of wind resources in December 2034.
-15. New battery storage resources economically selected to meet load and minimum planning reserve margin.
-No battery resources were selected for DEC in the Base Case with Carbon Policy in this IRP.
-Cumulative Renewable Energy Contracts and renewable energy resources used for NCREPS and NC HB589 compliance.
-This is the sum of the next three lines and the selected cumulative renewable resources in lines 13-15.
-Renewables w/o Storage includes projected purchases from solar energy resources not paired with storage.
-16. Solar w/ Storage (Solar Component) includes the solar component of projected solar energy resources paired with storage.
-Solar w/ Storage (Storage Component) includes the storage component of projected solar energy resources paired with storage.
+(33% for winter peak; 7% for summer peak).
+The case presented has the addition 71 MW (150 MW nameplate) of wind resources in December 2032 through December 2034.